ces-unsw-edu-au/fireveg-db/README.md

-# Fire Ecology data pipeline and database (FEDB)
+# Fire Ecology database (FEDB)

-The ***Fire Ecology data pipeline and database*** is being developed by  [José R. Ferrer-Paris](https://github.com/jrfep) and David Keith in the Centre for Ecosystem Science, University of New South Wales
+The ***Fire Ecology database*** is being developed by  [José R. Ferrer-Paris](https://github.com/jrfep) and David Keith in the Centre for Ecosystem Science, University of New South Wales

 Please cite this work as:

-> Ferrer-Paris, J. R. and Keith, D. A. (2025) Fire Ecology data pipeline and database to inform fire ecology research and management.
-Version 1.20.
+> Ferrer-Paris, J. R. and Keith, D. A. (2025) Fire Ecology database to inform fire ecology research and management.
+Version 1.1.1.
 Centre for Ecosystem Science, University of New South Wales, Sydney, Australia.
 Retrieved from <https://osf.io/hu96w>

 This work has been supported by: